Looking for an exciting new career? Join the DSCYF Team! $10,000 sign-on bonus for eligible full-time positions. More Info

 These services are directed towards promoting health and wellness, as well as to prevent children, families and their communities from engaging in risky behaviors.
 We work with children, youth, families, communities, schools and more to prevent:

-For more information on Prevention Service Programs, click on the following links:
+For more information on Prevention Service Programs, please visit our Prevention Services page.

 The Access Unit receives and processes requests for behavioral health services.
 This unit is often the first interaction a family or community agency will have with the Division.
 Families, providers and schools can call this unit to determine service eligibility requirements and apply for these services.
 The intake unit also assists families with information and referral for other services.